sabihabegumj/FaceRecognition-Python/README.md

 # FACE RECOGNITION

-> A Human Face Recognition System to track attendance and provide authentication for a course exam, built using Python, OpenCV
+> A Human Face Recognition System to track attendance and provide authentication for a course exam, built using following a tutorial on Python, OpenCV

 ## Table of contents
 * [Technologies](#technologies)
 * [Running the Application](#running-the-application)
 * [Screenshot](#screenshots)
+* [Acknowledgements] (#acknowledgments)
 * [Contact](#contact)

 ## Technologies